Let’s face it: when we plan a solo trip, safety is at the forefront of our concerns and we look for the safest places to travel alone.

 Still curious, I decided to investigate Madrid, where I grew up and speak the language.
 In comparison, it scored a 35 when I last checked, or “low risk” temperature.
 Women’s safety is a comfortable 35, with health and medical a mere 20.

 Barcelona, another city I know well, is slightly more problematic at 42.
 Although women’s safety is close to Madrid’s at 37, theft tips the balance at 54 (and we’ve all heard about or witnessed those Barcelona pickpockets.)
 So it’s safe, but you’ll have to grip your purse or wallet tightly!

 These breakdowns are the best part of GeoSure.
 When it comes to solo female travel, it’s helpful to know which are the safest cities to visit – and which to avoid.

-If I wanted to see Fes, I might consider exploring the city with a friend or reliable guide rather than wandering around alone.
+If I wanted to see Fes in the evening, I would consider exploring the city with a friend or reliable guide rather than wandering around alone.
 If the health and medical temperature is high, I could decide to curtail some excursions if I’m worried about falling ill.

-Ultimately the main decision-makers will be your brain and your gut, but knowing which way to point them can help put the chances on your side.
+Ultimately the main decision-makers in choosing the safest country will be your brain and your gut, but knowing which way to point them can help put the chances on your side.

 So download the app – it’ll help you choose the best solo travel destinations.

 WHAT ARE THE BEST PLACES FOR SOLO FEMALE TRAVEL IN 2020?